What is syphilis?

 Pregnant women with syphilis can give it to their baby, with the risk of stillbirth.

-Syphilis infection occurs in three stages:
+Syphilis infection occurs in three stages, each with their own distinct symptoms:

 Stage 1: Primary syphilis

 The first symptoms of syphilis are a painless but very infectious sore or ulcer known as a chancre, on the genitals or around the mouth.
 The infection is spread by contact with these sores, which last around two to six weeks.
-During this stage, a person may also experience swollen lymph glands, including those the neck, groin or armpit.
+During this stage, a person may also experience swollen lymph glands, including those in the neck, groin or armpits.

 Stage 2: Secondary syphilis